Nadezhda Plevitskaya: Soviet intelligence agent

 In 1930, Plevitskaya and Skoblin were recruited by the GPU (later the NKVD), the Soviet secret police.
 For some time, they worked together with the group of Sergei Efron.
 By all accounts, they served as accomplished and highly successful agents of Soviet intelligence.
-Skoblin acted as an intermediary between the NKVD and the Gestapo in the Tukhachevsky affair.
 At first, the two were used on assignments in Western Europe.

 However, their success soon resulted in periodic covert trips back to the Soviet Union, where she and Skoblin performed well-paid counterintelligence work in Moscow for the NKVD uncovering 'enemies of Stalin' while posing as 'Mr. and Mrs. Grozovsky'.
 Working under a variety of guises for the Soviet Central Executive Committee and the Foreign Trade Comissariat, she would appear for work at a Soviet government office as an extremely well-dressed typist-clerk, complete with lacquered nails, jewelry and well-tended skin, and would faithfully report on the actions and statements of its personnel.

 Miller abduction

-Plevitskaya and Skoblin were closely involved in the 1937 abduction of a White general, Yevgeny Miller, who was kidnapped in Paris, drugged and smuggled to Moscow, where he was tortured for nineteen months before he was killed in May 1938.
+Plevitskaya and Skoblin were closely involved in the 1937 abduction of a White general, Yevgeny Miller, who was kidnapped in Paris, drugged and smuggled to Moscow, where he was tortured for nineteen months before he was killed in May 1939.
 After the kidnapping, Skoblin escaped to Barcelona, where the pro-Soviet Spanish Republican government refused to extradite him back to France.
 Plevitskaya, always chauffeured around France by Soviet NKVD drivers in a Soviet embassy Cadillac, was constantly followed by the French police Citroëns.

 She successfully lost her police surveillance in a high-speed auto chase outside Paris but was eventually arrested before she could escape across the border.